ibm-cloud-docs/secrets-manager/iam-credentials.md

 3. In the **Settings** page, go to the **IAM secrets engine** section.
 4. Click **New**.
 5. In the **Configure IAM secrets engine** side pane, choose an option for setting up your instance.
-   1. To create an API key, choose the **Create an API key** option. {{site.data.keyword.secrets-manager_short}} assigns the new service ID and API key the IAM access that's required to manage and create other IAM credentials dynamically within your instance.
-   2. To use an existing key, choose the **Use an existing API key** option.
+    To create an API key, choose the **Create an API key** option. {{site.data.keyword.secrets-manager_short}} assigns the new service ID and API key the IAM access that's required to manage and create other IAM credentials dynamically within your instance.
+You can also enter an existing {{site.data.keyword.cloud_notm}} API by choosing the **Use an existing API key** option.

-      Be sure that your {{site.data.keyword.cloud_notm}} API key has the required level of access.
+    If you're entering an existing {{site.data.keyword.cloud_notm}} API key, be sure that it has the required level of access.
 To allow your {{site.data.keyword.cloud_notm}} API key to create and manage other API keys dynamically within {{site.data.keyword.secrets-manager_short}}, its associated service ID must have _Editor_ platform access for the Access Groups Service, and _Operator_ platform access for the IAM Identity Service.
     {: note}
 6. Click **Configure**.